STOP. Do not read any further unless you can handle spoilers.

 From the cameos of Ovaltine and Tang to the music, I was time-warped to a place in time.
 But nothing could prepare me for the wormhole of traveling instantaneously from 2019 to 1968 like seeing that old Taco Bell facade.
 I may not have been around in the 60’s, but I was in the 70’s and that’s exactly the way I remember Taco Bell – with it’s colorful block letters, clay-tile roof, stucco building with several arches, a metal bell displayed in an open cavity at the top, and that combination sombrero-bell sign.

 Tarantino shows you the world of the movie industry through the eyes of the stars.
 He also weaved threads of commonality from his other films into OUATIH.
-Bare feet for one.
+His love of bare feet.

 Bobby Axelrod can’t get enough of Tarantino’s Inglourious Basterds.
 It’s mentioned in Billions season one, episode five when Bobby and Lara have a private moment while laying outside on the grass together after a bow chicka wow wow pool scene and also in season three, episode four here: